spacehackers/spaceprob.es/probes/_posts/2006-01-19-newhorizons.markdown

     - 3D print the New Horizons probe with this <a href="http://nasa3d.arc.nasa.gov/detail/new-horizons">.stl file</a>
     - New Horizons on <a href="https://twitter.com/NASAnewhorizons">Twitter</a>
     - create <a href="http://www.oneearthmessage.org/">a message</a> for New Horizons to carry on its journey beyond the solar system
+    - an <a href="https://itunes.apple.com/us/app/new-horizons-nasa-voyage-to/id473217882?mt=8">iPhone/iPad app</a> detailing New Horizons' mission and updates

 caption: >
     (top image: Jupiter's moons, <a href="http://www.nasa.gov/multimedia/imagegallery/image_feature_1560.html">Io, Europa, Ganymede and Callisto</a> taken by New Horizons on its way to Pluto, NASA/JHU-APL/Southwest Research Institute)